farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 When you connect a PTO device, you will have access to the following features:

-- A slider control that enables you to increade or decrease the PTO's RPM.
+- A slider control that enables you to increase or decrease the PTO's RPM.
 - Directional control by means of a toggle switch on the touchscreen.

 On the left side of the screen you will see a graph displaying the current PTO set-point &